Gayatri-2017/UdacityDataEngineeringNanodegree/Capstone_Project/README.md

 ### 3. The database needed to be accessed by 100+ people.
 Amazon Redshift is a scalable cloud database that can be scaled to support more traffic by increasing the memory and/or the clusters.
 Also, Tableau can support many users viewing the dashboard.
 If required, the Tableau server can be upgraded to support more users and faster performance.

+## Steps to run the project

+### Step 1: Pre Requisites
+**Obtain the Position Stack API Key**
+Obtain the API KEY for Position Stack API from the link: https://positionstack.com/product (I chose the free plan, and it is sufficient for this project, if needed, one can go with an advanced plan as well)

+**Obtain the Google Big Query Credentials**
+Create a Google Service Account and Set up the environment variable as shown in the link: https://cloud.google.com/docs/authentication/getting-started

+### Step 2: Create a Redshift cluster
+Create a Redshift cluster, with the permissions to acceess the AWS S3 buckets.

+### Step 3: Setup the Virtual Environment
+run the script ` ` to setup a virtual environment named ` ` and have the required packages installed.

+### Step 4: Building the pipeline
+Run the script, ` ` to create all the required tables, and to go through the entire workflow.
+In this project, I used the `public` schema for creating the tables.

+### Step 5: Tableau Dahsboard
+Create a Tableau connection to the Redshift cluster.
+I've created a Data source extract from the Redshift fact table and published it in the link: https://public.tableau.com/app/profile/gayatri.ganapathy/viz/WorldCovid_16405002080110/Dashboard2?publish=yes
+You can download the Tableau dashboard and connect it to the server for visualizing the data.